catalyzeio/policies/source/sections/approved_tools_policy.md

 * **Jumpcloud**.
 Jumpcloud is Bind's central directory of users that is integrated into other systems access.

 * **Github**.
 Github is Bind's source control repository solution built on top of Git, the version control platform.
-It is utilized for storage of configuration scripts and other infrastructure automation tools, as well as for source and version control of application code used by BindD dddd
+It is utilized for storage of configuration scripts and other infrastructure automation tools, as well as for source and version control of application code used by Bind.

-*** NOTE: NONE OF THESE APPROVED TOOLS ARE APPROVED TO COMMUNICATE PHI/PII (SENSITIVE DATA) ***
+***NOTE: NONE OF THESE APPROVED TOOLS ARE APPROVED TO COMMUNICATE PHI/PII (SENSITIVE DATA)***